 Why is it the case then that English as a subject has taken a back seat?
 The rise of the STEM subjects is partially to blame, as students tend to be pushed towards scientific and mathematical fields, however, the way exams have developed, probably also has contributed to fewer students taking English to A-Level and beyond.

-In the GCSE exams and A-Level exams, there is such an emphasis placed upon unseen passages and rote learning, that one cannot help but feel sorry for students.
+In the GCSE and A-Level exams, there is such an emphasis placed upon unseen passages and rote learning, that one cannot help but feel sorry for students.
 Exam technique is critical, as the exams are all formulaic in the way they are delivered and the amount of time-pressure to deliver high-quality work is harsh on students who are more thoughtful and could benefit from coursework.
 Many Secondary Students come to us completely disengaged and discouraged.
 Sometimes, it feels as if they are set up to fail (alternative assessments and teaching would be appropriate in these instances).
+See the page on English GCSE, for more in-depth information.

 English as a subject needs to compete with the STEM subjects, and it will continue to lose out until it becomes far broader in its scope and fit for the modern world.